goaop/framework/README.md

 Go! library is developed for PHP 5.4.0 and up, but it can partially work with PHP 5.3.0 code.

-Note that PHP versions before 5.4.0 will not work completely, if you try to use aspects for code that uses Late Static Binding (LSB) feature.
+Note that PHP versions before 5.4 will not work completely, if you try to use aspects for code that uses Late Static Binding (LSB) feature.

+Version 5.4.11 of PHP has a [bug](https://bugs.php.net/bug.php?id=64070) with traits inheritance, so method interception in traits is broken.

 Go! library will not work with eAccelerator.